 Brigid Tenenbaum: Tenenbaum is a geneticist.
 She helped create the plasmids and the ADAM responsible for the destruction of Rapture.
 She was also a scientific assistant in the concentration camps in Germany in World War II.

-As a huge fan of the video game, I knew I had to read the book.
+As a huge fan of video games, I knew I had to read the book.
 The book itself starts off slow.
 It introduces key characters and it takes a long time before Rapture is built.
 Once Rapture is built, the book starts to get interesting.
 More characters in the video game are introduced and slowly Rapture is starting to deteriorate.
 I really liked how most of the characters were portrayed.
 Andrew Ryan seems like a good person at first, but he refuses to let anyone leave Rapture and this causes most of the citizens in Rapture to start revolting.
 As violence increases in the city, Ryan refuses to address the issue.
 I consider Ryan to be a dictator and as much as he preaches free speech in the city, he refuses to listen to people who don’t agree with him.
 I also really like Bill McDonagh.
 He is an interesting character because he knows that Rapture is slowly going downhill, but he respects Andrew Ryan.
 This internal conflict is shown throughout the story and I found it really fascinating to read about.